-Latin for Children targets kids who are 3rd grade through 6th with no or little Latin learning in their background.
+Latin for Children targets kids who are in grades 4 – 7 with no or little Latin learning in their background.
 It also does not assume that the parent has any background in Latin.
 While P is above their target audience by grade level, this is the one we are doing as a family.

 Depending upon what you want for resources, you can go as simple as to use the consumable student text and teacher guide.
 For more practice in a fun manner, you can get an activity book with a few pages per chapter.
 There is also a history reader for reading IN Latin once you have worked part way through the student text.
 And, you can bring a teacher into your home with the DVD and CD set.
 If you order the Mastery Bundle, you will receive all of those materials.
 This is exactly what we were sent to review and I am glad to have each and every one of those components.

 So far, we have been enjoying the balance of activities to learn and reinforce learning.
 The student text is meant to be consumed, with the child writing responses on pages.
 We tried to do the first lesson with just the one set of materials and no one writing in the text.
 That did not go over so well, but it was okay for biding time for the set I ordered to arrive.
 D is just a little sad that he is just learning alongside for now and not in possession of his own set at the moment.
 Worksheets have the student writing out translations, chants, filling in the blanks on grammar information, and learning about derivatives.

 The DVD instruction has met with mixed reviews in our house.
 While I love it and even D will eagerly watch alongside to soak up more knowledge, P is more apt to say he could just read from the text.
 Yet, this particular child probably needs repeated viewing of the lectures just because he struggles with really studying from the text.
 Even with his less than enthusiastic approach to viewing lessons on the DVD, he will admit that the instructor does not grate on his nerves like other instructional material he has watched in the past.